Avaiga/taipy-doc/docs/knowledge_base/tips/3rd_party_components/index.md

 ## Conclusion

-Incorporating third-party components into your web applications is a powerful technique that can greatly enhance user experience.
+Incorporating third-party components into your web applications is a powerful technique to enhance user experience significantly.
 You can achieve this by converting external content into HTML and seamlessly integrating it into your web app.

 This article demonstrated how to embed a Folium Map using this method.
 This approach